apache/nifi-fds/README.md

 ## Release Managment

-For developers with permissions releasing a new version of the NiFi Fluid Design System is simple with [grunt bump](https://github.com/vojtajina/grunt-bump).
+For developers with permissions releasing a new version of the NiFi Flow Design System is simple with [grunt bump](https://github.com/vojtajina/grunt-bump).

 ## Deploying github.io demo